Pankajtanwarbanna/pankajtanwarbanna/articles/how-instagram-computes-real-time-trending-hashtags.md

 date: '2021-04-17'
 tags: ['system design']
 draft: false
-summary: 'Instagram has built a brilliant system in-house, to parse ~85M new photos and 700M hashtags everyday from over 500M users to compute realtime trending content.
-In this article, we will deep dive into how Instagram approached identifying, ranking and presenting the best trending hashtags realtime in the Instagram app.'
+summary: Instagram has built a brilliant system in-house, to parse ~85M new photos and 700M hashtags everyday from over 500M users to compute realtime trending content.
+In this article, we will deep dive into how Instagram approached identifying, ranking and presenting the best trending hashtags realtime in the Instagram app.
 author: the2ndfloorguy
 ---